- Transcreener® HTS Assays

-In addition to giving you flexibility of three detection modes, we have collaborated with the major suppliers of multimode readers to optimize instrument hardware and software settings for maximal performance with each of the Transcreener Assays.
-Successful validation requires a Z’ of greater than 0.7 for nucleotide detection under initial velocity conditions (≤10% conversion).
-Optimal filter sets and instrument settings are summarized in the Technical Manual for each Transcreener assay, and more detailed information is available in Application Notes.
-This ensures that whatever fluorescent detection mode or reader you prefer, you will get robust results with Transcreener assay reagents.
+In addition to giving you flexibility of three detection modes, we have collaborated with the major suppliers of multimode readers, including Tecan, BMG, and Biotek to determine optimal instrument hardware and software settings for each of the Transcreener ADP2 Assays.
+Successful validation requires a Z’ of greater than 0.7 for ADP detection under initial velocity conditions (≤10% ATP conversion).
+Optimal filter sets and instrument settings are summarized in the technical manual for each Transcreener assay, and more detailed information is available in application notes.
+This ensures that whatever fluorescent detection mode or reader you prefer, you will get robust results with Transcreener reagents.